BetMGM NJ Sports, Borgata Sports, and Borgata Race and Sports Book Wagering Rules

 Wagers and proposition bets are offered to patrons and settled throughout the duration of games and events.
 Patrons are advised to check the individual sports rules sections for information on how wagers are settled as Minimum Length of Play rules do not relate to all wagers offered to Patrons.

 For events where all participants are not listed and there is not a Field option, all bets are action.
-If a customer wishes to request BetMGM to offer lines on a new participant, then they can do so by contacting Customer Service.
+If a customer wishes to request BetMGM to offer lines on a new participant, then they can do so by contacting Customer Care.
 Where possible BetMGM will do so within a reasonable timeframe.

 Teasers (Online Only)